 Who does MRM interest?

-The category of people who are most concerned about model risk management are those in the risk departments of banks, insurance companies, asset management companies, some government institutions like VDAB – the Flemish Employment and Vocational Training Service, and, generally speaking, companies that maximize (ML and traditional) models in high-risk contexts.
-Such companies can be non-financial companies in HR, logistics, energy, healthcare, etc. sectors.
-An example in the HR sector is Amazon’s AI recruiting tool.
+The category of people who are most concerned about model risk management are those in the risk departments of banks, insurance companies, asset management companies, some government institutions like VDAB – the Flemish Employment and Vocational Training Service, and, generally speaking, companies that maximize (AI/ML and traditional) models in high-risk contexts.
+Such companies can be non-financial companies in HR, logistics, energy, healthcare sectors, etc. An example in the HR sector is Amazon’s AI recruiting tool.

 Model failures and MRM regulations